romychs/gotk3/examples/cool_app/README.md

 Aim of this application is to interconnect GLIB/GTK+ components and widgets together with use of helpfull code patterns, meet the real needs of developers.

-It's obligatory to have GTK+ 3.12 and high installed, otherwise app will not compile.
+It's obligatory to have GTK+ 3.12 and high installed, otherwise app will not compile (GtkPopover, GtkHeaderBar require more recent GTK+3 installation).

 Features of this demonstration:
 1) All actions in application implemented via GLib's GAction component working as entry point